keboola/connection-docs/components/data-apps/general-design-guide/index.md

 ### Set Up Caches

-`ttl` is custom based on your app needs.
+Set the `ttl` based on your app's needs.

 ```
 # Fetching data